monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ```
 A total of 7.7 MB seems quite too much.
 It is unclear to me if some or more of the share files and libraries can be excluded from a final target installation

-Besides... an often reoccuring issue with Gauche is that it won't compile.
+Besides... an often reoccurring issue with Gauche is that it won't compile.
 This time around:

 ```shell
 » ./configure --enable-multibyte=utf-8 --enable-tls=none --with-dbm=no --prefix=/usr